How do we rate share-trading platforms?

 The winner for this category goes to the highest-scoring platform in the yearly Finder Customer Satisfaction Awards.

-The survey asked respondents how satisfied they were with their share dealing provider on a scale from 1 to 5, and also whether they would recommend that company to a friend or not.
+The survey asked respondents how satisfied they are with their investment platform on a scale from 1 to 5, and also whether they would recommend it to a friend or not.

 We turned the answers into an overall star rating that takes into account:

-- How many people would recommend the company versus how many people wouldn’t.
-If you say you’d recommend your share dealing provider to a friend, it must mean it’s really good.
-So this forms 50% of our customer satisfaction star rating.
+• How many people would recommend the platform vs how many people wouldn’t.
+If you say you’d recommend your investing platform to a friend when sitting at the pub with a pint, it must mean it’s really good (the platform, not the pint).
+This forms 50% of our customer satisfaction rating.

-- The proportion of people who rated a provider five out of five.
+• How many people rated a platform five out of five.
 Wow, five out of five?
-This counts for 25% of our customer satisfaction star rating.
+This counts for 25% of our customer satisfaction rating.

 More guides on Finder